karimwitani/developer_journey/docs/source/artificial_intelligence/1_what_is_ai.md

 #### overfitting

-a fancy way for saying "overgeneralizing".
+A fancy way for saying "overgeneralizing".
 The model would be very good at fitting the training data but not generalize well.

 this happens when the model is too complex compared to the size and noisiness of the training data, the model will pickup on patterns within the noise itself that is not necessarily present in the general case.